01Working as a Contractor: Be Your Own Boss

 As a self-employed contractor you are eligible to deduct business expenses from income tax.
 This includes:

 - Automobile expenses - If you've purchased a vehicle to use in your business you can write off the vehicle purchase over several years using Capital Cost Allowance (CCA) - for more information see Motor Vehicle Expenses Related to Buying a Motor Vehicle.
-If you are using a personal vehicle for business purposes you can write off business mileage (you must keep a log of mileage usage for business).
+If you are using a personal vehicle for business purposes you can write off business mileage.
+(Note that you must keep a log of mileage usage for business).

 - Accounting and Legal Fees related to your business activities.